These days, “retirement” doesn’t always mean “not working.”

 6. Sell your photos

-Smartphones have made photography possible for just about anyone.
-The next time you see a killer sunset or an adorable kid-and-dog combo, don’t keep the image to yourself.
+Smartphones have made decent photography possible for just about anyone.
+The next time you capture a killer sunset or an adorable kid-and-dog situation, don’t keep the image to yourself.
 Apps like Foap — which is available for Android and Apple devices — will help you sell it.